JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 pipeline latency (only explicit `Reg[T]`/FIFO state advances).
 Fixed user pipelines use the selective alignment path described under [Fixed User Pipelines](#fixed-user-pipelines).
-A non-`--comb` `pipelinec --sim` run does the **full build first** — path-delay measurement, the throughput sweep, and the AUTOPIPELINE pin-and-confirm loop (`SYN_DESIGN.md` §6) — and then launches native sim with the discovered per-instance pipeline latencies **emulated by delay lines wrapped around the unchanged combinational Python**.
-Because the sliced/autopipelined logic is purely combinational, delaying its outputs by N cycles is an exact model of the N register stages the sweep inserted — so the native run stays cycle-accurate against the generated VHDL.
+A non-`--comb` `pipelinec --sim` run does the **full build first** — path-delay measurement, the throughput sweep, and the AUTO_PIPELINE pin-and-confirm loop (`SYN_DESIGN.md` §6) — and then launches native sim with the discovered per-instance pipeline latencies **emulated by delay lines wrapped around the unchanged combinational Python**.
+Because the sliced/auto-pipelined logic is purely combinational, delaying its outputs by N cycles is an exact model of the N register stages the sweep inserted — so the native run stays cycle-accurate against the generated VHDL.
 This is verified end-to-end by `src/pypeline_sim_debug.py` (which no longer needs `--comb`); the wireguard-fpga